 - 6 – 37″ pieces of wood

 This is where you can get creative!
-Paint or stain your wood piece whatever color you desire.
-It’s nice to match your house paint or use a complimentary shade.
+Paint or stain your wood piece in whatever color you desire.
+It’s nice to match your house paint or use a complementary shade.

 I just love to use these handy paint “samples” when trying to decide on a color.